Breastfeeding Problems and the Relationship to Tongue Ties

 The day our first child was born, my wife and I were confronted with a lot of new experiences and unknowns.
 Although we always wanted the very best for our children, there were so many questions that we had, and we felt helpless a lot of the time.
 For example, in the first 6 months after our first child was born, it just seemed that he was so fussy and uncomfortable, always needed to be carried, and we wondered if this was colic?
 However, being first time parents, we had no answer.
 I believe that with what I know now about tongue ties, these miserable months could have been prevented.
 I am a firm believer that a lot of the fussiness was correlated to having a tongue tie.
 Our son was not able to ingest milk correctly and swallowing too much air which caused him to be uncomfortable and gassy.

 We have performed thousands of procedures and this shows how many mothers struggle with breastfeeding.
+You will feel comfortable and confident knowing that we have the experience to safely treat your infant or child.
+Our office uses the state-of-the-art CO2 laser which makes this a quick procedure that has little to no bleeding.
+As a father who has performed this on my children, I can guide you every step along the way.
 A tongue tie can be the cause of the severe pain, mastitis, flattened/infected nipples, poor latch that a mother experiences.
 The time of our life where our tongue is most important to us, is as infants.
 It serves as the “motor” that allows proper breastfeeding or bottle feeding.
 Effective and painless nursing requires the tongue to move in wave-like motions, creating both a suction/negative pressure of the nipple against the roof of the mouth.
-If the tongue has restricted movement because of a tongue tie, breastfeeding at times is not possible or is extremely painful.
+Breastfeeding at times is not possible and/or is extremely painful for the mother if her baby’s tongue has restricted movement because of a tongue tie.

 What is a Frenectomy?